justMetrics/justMetrics/README.md

 ## Application Benefits

-- No Setup or Configuration: based on industry research, the justMetrics team has preselected several critical instrumentation metrics (CIMs) to present to developers on their EC2 instances.
+- <b>No Setup or Configuration</b>: based on industry research, the justMetrics team has preselected several critical instrumentation metrics (CIMs) to present to developers on their EC2 instances.
 No need to manually configure and request every metric - individually-just providing AWS credentials is all that’s needed to be ready to go.
-- Seamless Regional Instance-by-Instance Comparison: Once a user provides the credentials required, the application will query and save all CIMs across all instances for that region for presentation to the user on their selection of an instance, - reducing the number of fetch requests required for the application to function.
+- <b>Seamless Regional Instance-by-Instance Comparison</b>: Once a user provides the credentials required, the application will query and save all CIMs across all instances for that region for presentation to the user on their selection of an instance, - reducing the number of fetch requests required for the application to function.
-- No Database and Persistent Storage: the application stores sensitive user credentials and CIM data in-memory as opposed to in a persistent data store, as without appropriate security protocols in place this would be security risk.
+- <b>No Database and Persistent Storage</b>: the application stores sensitive user credentials and CIM data in-memory as opposed to in a persistent data store, as without appropriate security protocols in place this would be security risk.
 Users can access and analyse their data in the safety that no such data is being persistently stored that could remain accessible to malicious actors.
-- Updated Data, All the Time: the lack of persistent data store means all data presented to the user is sourced from queries done in real time as soon as the user provides valid AWS credentials.
+- <b>Updated Data, All the Time</b>: the lack of persistent data store means all data presented to the user is sourced from queries done in real time as soon as the user provides valid AWS credentials.
 This guarantees no stale data and full transparency of where the data is being sourced from.

 ## User Guide